lenosisnickerboa/csgosl/README.md

 # csgosl
-A CSGO server launcher, one-click install &amp; run
+A CSGO server launcher for windows and linux, one-click install, maintain &amp; run